-Why Hire A Local Attorney Instead Of A Non-Attorney or Out-Of-State Law Firm?
+Why Hire a Local Disability Lawyer Instead of a Non-Attorney or Out-of-State Law Firm?

 The other reason is that we are attorneys.
 There are some non-attorney disability groups that also handle cases.
 I guess I could just basically say that if you had a choice between hiring an attorney or a non-attorney and the cost would be the same, the answer should be pretty obvious that you should hire an attorney according to my opinion.

 You Could Have a Higher Chance of Winning with a Disability Attorney

 The other reason is that when somebody does have representation, according to Social Security’s statistics, one has a higher chance of winning with representation than without.

 What Does it Mean for a Lawyer to Be Board Certified?

 In Texas, we have a board certification process for attorneys that can apply if they have a certain competency level, and if they have a certain education level, and experience level in different areas.
 One of those areas is Personal Injury.
 A subset of Personal Injury law is Disability Law, and I have board certification in that area, which only about 3% of Texas attorneys have.

 Your path to receiving benefits starts with a call to our office.
 You’ll find our staff to be friendly, courteous, eager to answer your questions.
 And even if you decide not to file at this time, I think that it’ll be information that you can use to file at another time.

 When you’re filing for SSD benefits, it’s like you’re crossing a bridge into another situation, another future.
 And we can, I feel, help you transition into that future in the best way possible.
 We can’t win every case, but I will say that I have a 35-year track record in practice, the law firm has been in existence for over 30 years.
 I grew up in this area and I’ve been a Texas attorney for a long time.